Greater Lebanon: Levant Crisis and Independence

-Elections were held in 1943 and on 8 November 1943, the new Lebanese government unilaterally abolished the mandate.
+Elections were held in 1943, and on 8 November, the new Lebanese government unilaterally abolished the mandate.
 The French reacted by throwing the new government into prison.
-In the face of international pressure, the French released the government officials on 22 November 1943, and accepted the independence of Lebanon.
+Lebanese nationalists declared a provisional government, and the British diplomatically intervened on their behalf.
+In the face of intense British pressure and protests by Lebanese nationalists, the French reluctantly released the government officials on 22 November 1943 and accepted the independence of Lebanon.

 In October, the international community recognized the independence of Lebanon, which was admitted as a founding member of the United Nations along with Syria.
-On 19 December 1945, an Anglo-French agreement was eventually signed – both British forces from Syria and French forces from Lebanon were to be withdrawn by early 1946.
+On 19 December 1945, an Anglo-French agreement was eventually signed under which British forces from Syria and French forces from Lebanon were to be withdrawn by early 1946.